-Year 2 pupils have created bird feeders during their Forest School sessions.
+Year 2 pupils created bird feeders during their Forest School sessions.
 They are a great success as you can see:

 We are very lucky to have both Lower School and Upper School Choirs in our school.
 They have opportunities to perform at the Infant Music Festival held at Runnymede Hall in March, the Junior Music Festival held at The Cliffs Pavilion in June, Young Voices at the O2 in January and at our own Carol Services at Christmas.